forestgrape/coronavirus/virion_viability.md

 #### Concentration Changes
 Concentration changes of [biochemicals](#biochemicals) in the environment (which can e.g. result from condensation or evaporation).

 ##### Concentration Increase
-Increased concentration increases the decay through [biochemicals](#decay-by-biochemicals) if the decay is concentration dependent.
+Biochemicals can cause increased decay of the spike proteins or the lipid envelope and at low levels of Increased concentration increases the decay through [biochemicals](#decay-by-biochemicals) if the decay is concentration dependent.
 E.g. in experiment simulating exhaled respiratory droplets, the fastest decay is observed just before the droplets dry out (which is around a relative humidity of 30 to 40%).
 Virions decay fastest since the concentration of the chemicals is highest then (Section [Decay in ambient Air](#decay-rates-in-ambient-air-at-different-humidities)).

 ##### Concentration Decrease
-At very low concentrations (in distilled water or in condensation situations) results in an increased decay rate.
-Decreased concentration in the environment can yield:
+Very low concentrations of minerals and proteins ( distilled water or in condensation situations) result in an increased decay rate.
+Possible effects of a low levels of biochemicals in the water:
 - [Osmotic Pressure](#osmotic-pressure)
-- Influence the [internal state](#internal-states) e.g. more water inside possibly increases the [RNA self decay](#rna-self-decay) by increasing the degrees of freedom the RNA has to move.
+- Influence the [internal state](#internal-states) due to osmosis more water inside virions, which possibly increases the [RNA self decay](#rna-self-decay) by increasing the degrees of freedom the RNA has to move.

 #### Osmotic Pressure